Background

 Priority

-• Now: do this first.
+• Now: do this activity first.

-• Next: do this second.
+• Next: do this activity directly after the first.

-• Later: do this after the second.
+• Later: do this activity after the next.

 Posted by Pieter van Langen in Background

-7 sorts of knowledge that determine the power of design
+6 sorts of knowledge that determine the power of design

-7 sorts of knowledge that determine the power of design
+6 sorts of knowledge that determine the power of design

 Designers continually develop knowledge with customers, commissioners, users, fellow designers, partners, and other stakeholders.
 They produce and use knowledge of different sorts.
 This post explains which sorts of knowledge a team needs to accomplish design work.